 How to make Spicy Peanut Sauce

-All you have to do is take the container for your hand blender and put in half a clove of garlic, chopped, and the same amount of fresh chopped ginger.
+All you have to do is put half a clove of garlic, chopped, and the same amount of fresh chopped ginger into the blender container.
 Next, add 2 tbs peanut butter and the juice from half a lemon.

-Taste the sauce and add more soy sauce, lemon juice, salt or chilli powder to tweak the taste.
-Remember it will improve when it stands and infuses the flavours.
+Once blended, taste the sauce and add more soy sauce, lemon juice, salt or chilli powder to tweak the taste.
+Remember it will improve if you make it in advance and leave it to stand and infuses the flavours but it can also be eaten immediately.

 Give the sauce a grinding of black pepper if you like pepper.